Parsaaaw/BugBounty-Repo/README.md

-# BugBounty-Repo
+# Description
-This Repository for Company Recon
+This Repository for Companies Recon